-This mobile tented camp is set up in one of the best game-viewing spots on the plains of central Serengeti.
-It is rustic rather than luxurious, but with fully-equipped, en-suite tents, you'll experience a more refined version of camping in the wild African bush.
+This mobile tented camp is set up in one of the best game viewing spots on the plains of central Serengeti.
+Kati Kati Camp is rustic rather than luxurious, but with fully-equipped, en-suite tents, you'll experience a more refined version of camping in the wild African bush.
 It's a true safari experience.

-- ∞Unfenced, so wildlife are seen at close range
+- Unfenced, so wildlife is seen at close range

-- ∞Perfect, quiet base for the incredible game-viewing in Serengeti
+- A perfect, quiet base for the incredible game viewing in Serengeti

 The camp has 10 tents that are set up in a line.
 They are simply furnished with everything you need and the cast iron beds can be arranged as twins, doubles or triples.
 The en-suite bathroom, at the back of the tent, has a chemical toilet and shower, which is filled with hot water when you need it.

-The camp revolves around the central Main (or Mess) tent and its camp fire, which is lit each evening.
+The camp revolves around the central mess tent and its outdoor campfire which is lit each evening.
 Here, too, things are kept simple, with the dining tent set up with tables and chairs and a small library.
-As the sun sets, the place to be is around the camp fire to enjoy a sundowner and swap safari stories.
+As the sun sets, the place to be is around the campfire to enjoy a sundowner and swap safari stories.

 Meals are delicious and substantial.
 Breakfast is a buffet, with a cooked option.
-A 3-course lunch is served for those not out on a game drive, or they’ll pack a picnic lunch for you.
-Dinner is also a 3-course affair, served in the dining tent after sundowners at the fire.
+A three-course lunch is served for those not out on game drive, or you can ask for a picnic lunch to be packed for you.
+Dinner is also a three-course affair, served in the dining tent after sundowners at the fire.

 The Seregeti is home to the Big Five and more.
-Zebra, giraffe, a wide range of antelope, warthog and plenty of other favourite African animals roam this land.
-Depending on the rains and the position of the camp, you may be lucky enough to see the Great Migration of wildebeest, zebra, antelope and their predators as they pass by in their thousands.
+Zebra, giraffe, a wide range of antelope, warthog and plenty of other African favourites roam the land.
+Depending on the rains and the position of the camp, you may be lucky enough to see the Great Migration of wildebeest, zebra, antelope and their predators as they pass by in their hundreds of thousands.

 First and foremost, game drives through the beautiful Serengeti, with its abundance of wildlife.

-By car: Serengeti is 335 km from Arusha, a trip which takes about 7½ to eight hours by car, travelling past Lake Manyara and through Ngorongoro.
+By car - Central Serengeti is 335 km from Arusha, a trip which takes about 7½ to eight hours by car, travelling past Lake Manyara and through Ngorongoro.

-By air: Daily flights are offered during high season by various local airlines to Seronera airstrip, a 50-minute flight from Arusha.
+By air - Daily flights are offered during high season by various local airlines to Seronera airstrip, which is a 50-minute flight from Arusha.

-If you're looking for a true African safari camping experience, with the comfort of a bed and bathroom and no setting up hassles, Kati Kati Camp is a great option.
+If you're looking for a true African safari camping experience, with the comfort of a bed and bathroom, Kati Kati Camp is a great option.
 Simple, but comfortable, and away from the crowds, this is Serengeti bush at its best.

-- ∞Contribution of US$ 0.5 per traveller to Emusoi Center educational project for Masaai women
+- Contribution of US$ 0.5 per traveller to Emusoi Center educational project for Maasai women